 The median age of the children in foster care in 2018 was 7.6 years.

-The median age of children entering foster care during 2018 was 6.1 years.
+The median age of children entering foster care in 2018 was 6.1 years.

-The median age of children exiting foster care during 2018 was 7.5 years.
+The median age of children exiting foster care in 2018 was 7.5 years.

-Believe it or not, we get inquiries every week from women who want to foster a baby often with the option to adopt.
-Dare we say, gently, that is not a reason to become a foster parent.
-The goal of foster care is to provide a temporary, safe, healing environment for a child that has been removed from their family home, and reunification with birth family is the goal over 50% of the time.
+We regularly receive inquiries from folks who want to foster to adopt.
+Dare we say, gently, that foster care should not be used as a means of adopting a child.
+The goal of foster care is to provide a temporary, safe, healing environment for a child that has been removed from their family home, and reunification with the birth family is the goal over 50% of the time.
 Does adoption happen?
 Yes, but if it is the goal, you set yourself up to get a broken heart.

-We are blunt here at CCR and we are quick to tell folks that we cannot consider a license for anyone with the single goal is to adopt a little one.
+We are blunt here at CCR and quick to tell folks that we cannot consider a license for anyone with the sole goal of adopting a little one.

 So what do we mean exactly?
-New foster parents must be open to fostering children of school age.
-We typically break it down by elementary, middle, and high school.
-The wider your window of preference, the better chance of getting placements and helping children.
-The bottom line is if you want to foster little ones you must be open to fostering any age between 0-10.
-Many younger children are in foster care with siblings so the possibility of getting kids of different ages is common.
+New CCR foster parents must be open to fostering children of school age.
+We typically break it down into the elementary, middle, and high school—the more expansive your window of preference, the better your chance of getting placements and helping children.
+The bottom line is if you want to foster little ones, you must be open to fostering any age between 0-12.
+Many younger children are in foster care with siblings so age ranges can vary within a group.

 The need never seems to change.
 Across the country, foster agencies are desperate for new families to accept kids over age 12.
-As you can see from the statistics above, 44% of kids are age 11 or older.
-They come with huge stigmas, attached rumors, and are circled with negative beliefs that they are ALL troubled and can't be helped.
-There is nothing further from the truth and we have hundreds of success stories to dismantle those thoughts.
+Sadly, older youth come with huge stigmas and terrible rumors and are circled with negative stories that they are ALL troubled and can't be helped.
+There is nothing further from the truth, and we have hundreds of success stories to dismantle those thoughts.

-This is a great testimony from John who was in care with us for 3 years and thrived.
+This is an excellent testimony from John, who was in care with us for three years and thrived.

-After my sophomore year is when things really started happening for me.
-I felt like I was a part of something, I was starting to let my foster parents love me.
-My caseworker Matt (with CCR 16 years) was there for me 100 percent throughout everything.
-Sophomore year was tough, I sabotaged myself and wished my foster parents would give up on me and have me moved.
+After my sophomore year is when things started happening for me.
+I felt like I was a part of something; I was beginning to let my foster parents love me.
+My caseworker Matt (with CCR 16 years), was there for me 100 percent throughout everything.
+My sophomore year was tough; I sabotaged myself and wished my foster parents would give up on me and have me moved.
 I tested them for sure!
 I started turning things around in my junior and senior years.
-With CCR, there is always somebody there to help you, there is always somebody there to stand by your side, to stick up for you at all times.
+With CCR, there is always somebody there to help you; there is always somebody there to stand by your side and always stick up for you.
 My foster parents are still like family to me.

-The vast majority of kids are over age 6 and in elementary school.
-Sadly kids between ages 9-12 are the forgotten age group in foster care.
-Folks tend to think they can "help" little ones more and most everyone talks about how awful teens are.
+The vast majority of kids are over age five and in elementary school.
+Many are sibling groups.
+Sadly kids between ages 9-12 seem to be the forgotten age group in foster care.
+Folks think they can "help" little ones more, and almost everyone believes teens will be the most difficult.
 Both of those statements are untrue!
 We have hundreds of foster parents that will debunk both of those myths.

-We won't talk you into doing something you are comfortable with.
+We will never talk you into doing something you aren't comfortable with.
 Nor will we place children in your home that you are not trained and licensed to care for.
-Remember, there are 3 different levels of Wisconsin foster care: 2, 3, and 4.
-The higher the number a child is given, the higher the level of trauma and needs.
-The higher the number the license is given, the more experience and training a foster home has to care for those children respectively.
+Remember, Wisconsin foster care has three levels of foster care: 2, 3, and 4.
+The higher the number a child is given, the higher the level of trauma and emotional and behavioral needs.
+The higher the license number, the more experience and training a foster home has to care for those children respectively.

-We will help you explore which age group might be the best fit for your family.
-Perhaps you have little kids of your own, maybe you are an empty nester, or have never been a parent.
+We will help you explore which age group might best fit your family.
+Perhaps you have little kids of your own, maybe you are an empty nester, or you have never been a parent.
 No worries, we will gently walk you through the options and what that might look like for you and your family.